hernanmanrique/hernanmanrique/README.md

 [![LinkedIn Badge](https://img.shields.io/badge/Linked-In-blue?style=flat-square)](https://www.linkedin.com/in/hern%C3%A1n-manrique-l%C3%B3pez-06ab8a199/)

 ### Hi there, this is Hernán 👋
+I'm a Peruvian guy living in Belgium (for quite a long time) where I study and do research.

 <!--
 **hernanmanrique/hernanmanrique** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.